-Laurel Braitman's concerts are not controlled experiments --- but she never provides food, which would complicate her observations.
-She's happy to trust casual observation that at the wolf concert, many of the animals stuck to the edge of their enclosures, close to the band.
+Laurel Braitman's concerts are not controlled experiments.
+She's happy to trust casual observations, like the fact that at the wolf concert, many of the animals moved as close as they could to the band.
 "The only indicator I have is that they didn't leave," she says.
 "And in fact, that's how a lot of musicians judge the success of their shows --- did people not leave?"

 This story is part of thePRX STEM Story Project, made possible by the Alfred P. Sloan Foundation.